takashim0101/GeoNet-Realtime-Earthquake-Reporter/README.md

    - Urban planners → infrastructure impact
    - Real estate agents → land use and valuation
    - Disaster management personnel → emergency response and public messaging

+## 🛠️ DevOps & LLMOps Alignment

+This project reflects key principles of DevOps and LLMOps:

+- **Infrastructure as Code**: Environment setup is fully scripted via virtualenv, `.env.example`, and modular components.
+- **CI/CD Readiness**: The architecture separates notification logic and UI, enabling scalable deployment and testing.
+- **LLMOps Control**: Prompt logic is externalized in `.llm_prompt.txt`, allowing reproducible and auditable LLM behavior across environments.

+---

+## 🚀 Long-Term Vision (Phase 3 and Beyond)

+This phase introduces a Model Context Protocol (MCP)-inspired architecture, designed to separate prompt logic, data access, and environment control—ensuring reproducibility, auditability, and safe deployment in public and educational settings.

+6. **🧠 MCP-Enabled LLM Integration**
+   Enable Ollama or other LLMs to autonomously access real-time data via a structured MCP server:
+   - LLMs retrieve GeoNet and Stats NZ data through controlled interfaces
+   - Promotes secure, reproducible, and scalable AI reasoning workflows
+   - Ideal for public-sector deployments requiring transparency and data governance

+7. **🧭 Dockerized MCP Server for Public Institutions**
+   Package the MCP server into a Docker container for easy deployment by LINZ, SCION, NIWA, and local councils:
+   - Ensures reproducibility and security in institutional environments
+   - Allows agencies to host their own GeoAI pipelines with minimal setup
+   - Supports integration with internal GIS layers and population datasets

+8. **🧑‍🏫 Educational MCP Server for GeoAI Learning**
+   Provide a simplified MCP server for schools and universities:
+   - Students query real-time earthquake data and generate impact reports using LLMs
+   - Promotes hands-on learning in geospatial reasoning, disaster science, and AI ethics
+   - Enables reproducible classroom exercises with local data and controlled prompts

+## 9. 🧩 Why This Architecture Matters

+This project is more than a tool—it is a reproducible, auditable GeoAI pipeline designed for public institutions and classrooms.
+By separating prompt logic, environment variables, and data sources, it ensures trust, transparency, and adaptability across audiences.
+It reflects a Model Context Protocol (MCP)-like design philosophy, enabling safe deployment and educational clarity in geospatial reasoning.